pmodels/mpich/doc/mpich/tuning_parameters.md

 `fi_getinfo()`.
 There is an upper bound for this value: the compile-time constant, `MPIDI_OFI_MAX_NICS`.

+`MPIR_CVAR_CH4_OFI_PREF_NIC`: Accept a NIC value from the user.
+This can be set on per rank basis for multi NIC systems.
+It cannot be used with `multi_nic_pref_nic` info hint and does not provide the support that `multi_nic_pref_nic` hint provides.
+This CVAR is not recommended for use with multi threading codes.

 `MPIR_CVAR_DEBUG_SUMMARY`: Prints out lots of debug information at initialization time to help find problems with OFI provider selection.